maizzle/maizzle.com/content/docs/tailwindcss.md

 </code-sample>

-Maizzle will compile the contents of any `<style>` tag that has a `tailwindcss` attribute.

-<alert>The `tailwindcss` attribute is only required if you want the CSS to be compiled with Tailwind CSS.
-If you're just writing regular CSS syntax, you don't need to include this attribute.</alert>
+The `tailwindcss` attribute is only required if you want the CSS to be compiled with Tailwind CSS.
+If you're just writing regular CSS syntax, you don't need to include it.

 #### postcss attribute

 You may also use the `postcss` attribute instead of `tailwindcss`.

-This will compile the `<style postcss>` contents with PostCSS and any plugins you've enabled, including:
+This will compile the contents of `<style postcss>` tags with PostCSS and any plugins you've enabled, including:

 - postcss-import
 - postcss-nested